 What services do they provide?

-The Mental Health Therapist is the clinical team lead who screens and assesses students and provides clinical coordination of specialized services.
+The Mental Health Therapist is the clinical team lead who assesses students and provides clinical coordination of specialized services.

 School Outreach Workers help students at school and at home to address behavioural problems, addictions, relationship issues and other challenges.

 School Health Nurses support and counsel students in need, focusing on prevention and promotion and reducing the stigma that surrounds mental health.
 They also act as a point of contact between home, school and other health providers.

 A Counselling Consultant provides counselling support and serves as the liaison between school-based student services and the student well-being team.

 Who is eligible?